Alleged Sex Tapes Of Hunter Biden Reportedly Uploaded To Chinese Site With Connections To Steve Bannon

 “Guo has been accused by the Chinese government of committing fraud, blackmail, and bribery and is currently a fugitive living in the United States,” the report said.
 “When Bannon himself was indicted on fraud charges in August, he was found by U.S. authorities aboard a $24 million yacht owned by Guo.”

-The report did not say if either had direct involvement in the explicit release, though both had already been connected to allegedly damaging information on Hunter Biden.
+The report did not say if either had direct involvement in the explicit release, though both had already been connected to damaging information on Hunter Biden.
 In an appearance the Dutch television news program Nieuwsuur weeks ago, the former Trump adviser said he had access to Biden’s hard drive.
 The Daily Beast added that a network run by Guo was also “hyping damaging hard drives” said to have been obtained by officials in China.

 There did not appear to be any confirmation that the footage or images were legitimate, though there have been previous reports of sex tapes linked to Hunter Biden after information allegedly taken from a discarded laptop connected to him was published earlier in the month.
 As The Inquisitr reported, the New York Post published material allegedly taken from the laptop, including what the newspaper claimed were emails showing the younger Biden using his father’s influence as vice president to further his own business interests.
 One of the more bombshell claims was that the laptop showed video of Hunter Biden engaged in a sex act with an unidentified woman, though some dismissed this claim as disinformation and questioned the veracity of the materials published.